bandprotocol/bandchain-docs/docs/node-validators/02-run-node/02-joining-testnet/02-installation.md

 ## Step 3: Setup Yoda

-Based on design, validator need to send a transaction to submit reports based on certain oracle requests.
+Based on design, validator need to send a transaction to submit reports based on certain data requests.
 The validator should send transactions to submit reports within specified timeframe.
 However, the method is quite tedious.
-Therefore, we have develop an application called `Yoda`, which is a bot application that help validator automatically listen new oracle requests on Bandchain, execute data sources, and submit report to Bandchain, so validators don't have to send the transactions manually.
+Therefore, we have develop an application called `Yoda`, which is a bot application that help validator automatically listen new data requests on Bandchain, execute data sources, and submit report to Bandchain, so validators don't have to send the transactions manually.

 ### Step 3.1: Prerequisites